 RELAXED SANTA VISIT

-Our unique Relaxed Santa Visit launched in 2017 and has been developing and growing since then.
+Our unique Relaxed Santa Visit launched in 2015 and has been developing and growing since then.

 The project began from the realisation that many children with certain disabilities miss out at Christmas times being able to visit Santa due to sensory difficulties and other issues.
 The majority of children who attend the Santa visit each year are Autistic.
-Over the past years we have provided the service to 32 Autistic children who have all found the experience comfortable and enjoyable.
+Over the past years we have provided the service to over 32 Autistic children who have all found the experience comfortable and enjoyable.
 Along with parents , we have witnessed first hand many magical moments.

 So many places do not consider the fact that some children will not be able to attend and so we took it upon ourselves to create our very own Santa’s Grotto with a wonderful Santa in a relaxed setting, allowing children and their siblings all the time they need to adjust to their enviroment before walking over to see Santa .